GYUHO Lee © 2026

 leafless tree on the field near the lake

-The time required to understand a school’s key requirements and preparation steps dropped from an average of 55 minutes to 15, making the school selection process significantly more linear.
+Time to understand a school's key requirements and preparation steps dropped from 55 → 15 minutes across the prototype iterations, and the selection process became noticeably more linear.

 1. Lower Cognitive Load